mrinalkumarjha/Angular/README.md

 # Double entry data bug : if there are late response so user will click twice and duplicate data will be entered.
+ to overcome this just disable button after submitting..